-Please join Pediatric Therapeutic Services for a FREE virtual three part series discussing this data, and designed to help administrators facilitate a smooth return to in-person learning and treatment.
+Listen to this FREE virtual 3-part series that uses this data to help administrators facilitate a smooth return to in-person learning and treatment.

-- As we brace for the continued educational impact created by this pandemic, PTS discusses how our behavioral and mental health programs are addressing the significant rising needs of students.
-Our Director of Behavioral Health will review how PTS supports a “Whole Child” approach to education, with placed emphasis on ecological changes to improve school climate and support student success.
+As we brace for the continued educational impact created by this pandemic, PTS discusses how our behavioral and mental health programs are addressing the significant rising needs of students.
+Our Director of Behavioral Health reviews how PTS supports a “Whole Child” approach to education, with placed emphasis on ecological changes to improve school climate and support student success.

-- We all know how tiered interventions for reading and math are essential to learning, but did you know that your related services program can (and should) include tiered interventions for OT, PT, Speech, and Behavioral Health needs?
-Join PTS’ Vice President of Clinical Operations to discuss how our unique approach to delivering therapeutic interventions includes creating capable classrooms, implementing small groups for common drivers of referrals, and how we move students through a continuum to ensure the right students end up on therapy caseloads.
+We all know how tiered interventions for reading and math are essential to learning, but did you know that your related services program can (and should) include tiered interventions for Occupational Therapy, Physical Therapy, Speech Language Pathology, and Behavioral Health needs?

-RSVP now to attend “Bridging the Gap for Returning Back,” a virtual three part series designed to help administrators facilitate a smooth return to in-person learning and treatment.
+LISTEN ON DEMAND to “Bridging the Gap for Returning Back,” a FREE virtual 3-part series designed to help administrators facilitate a smooth return to in-person learning and treatment.